ubccr/coldfront/docs/admin-guide/billing.md

 ### Free Allowances

-A **FreeAllowance** grants a pool of free units to an owner, scoped to a single resource:
+A **FreeAllowance** grants a pool of free units to an owner, scoped to a single resource (scope is required — there are no global allowances):

+- **Name** — Required, globally unique label for the allowance.
-- **Owner** — The user granted the free units.
+- **Owner** — The user granted the free units (required).
 - **Scope** — The resource the allowance applies to (required).
-- **Project** — Optional.
-If set, the allowance applies only to that owner's charges within the project; otherwise it spans all of the owner's projects.
 - **Unit format** and **quantity total** — The dimension and total free units.

-Allowances are consumed once when an invoice is finalized; the `used` field tracks how much of the pool has been drawn down over time.
+Allowances are stacked with other allowances for the same owner, resource, and unit format, and are consumed once when an invoice is finalized; the `used` field tracks how much of the pool has been drawn down over time.

 ### Discounts

-A **Discount** reduces the net total after allowances:
+A **Discount** reduces the net total after allowances.
+It can be scoped by owner, by resource, both, or neither:

+- **Name** — Required, globally unique label for the discount.
 - **Owner** — The user receiving the discount.
-- **Project** — Optional.
-A project-level discount is used when present;
-  otherwise the user-level discount applies.
+Leave empty for a resource-only or global discount.
+- **Scope** — The resource the discount applies to.
+Leave empty for an owner-only or global discount.
-- **Type** — `percentage` (0-100) or `flat` (an amount).
+- **Type** — `percentage` (0-100), `flat` (an amount), or `no_cost` (zeroes
+  the invoice while still showing the underlying charges).
 - **Value** — The percentage or flat amount.

+For a given charge the **most specific** matching discount wins — owner + resource, then resource-only, then owner-only, then global — and discounts are never stacked.
+A global **No Cost** discount (`owner` and scope empty) reduces the grand total to zero while keeping the line items visible.

 ---